Qiskit/qiskit-ibm-runtime/README.md

 [![License](https://img.shields.io/github/license/Qiskit/qiskit-terra.svg?style=popout-square)](https://opensource.org/licenses/Apache-2.0)

-**Qiskit Runtime** is a new architecture offered by IBM Quantum that streamlines computations requiring many iterations.
-These experiments will execute significantly faster within this improved hybrid quantum/classical process.
+**Qiskit Runtime** is a new architecture offered by IBM Quantum that streamlines quantum computations.
+It is designed to use classical compute resources to execute quantum circuits with more efficiency on quantum processors.

 Using Qiskit Runtime, for example, a research team at IBM Quantum was able to achieve 120x speed up in their lithium hydride simulation.
 For more information, see the [IBM Research blog](https://research.ibm.com/blog/120x-quantum-speedup)

-Qiskit Runtime allows authorized users to upload their Qiskit quantum programs for themselves or others to use.
-A Qiskit quantum program, also called a Qiskit runtime program, is a piece of Python code that takes certain inputs, performs quantum and maybe classical computation, and returns the processing results.
+Qiskit Runtime allows authorized users to upload their quantum programs for themselves or others to use.
+A quantum program, also called a Qiskit runtime program, is a piece of Python code that takes certain inputs, performs quantum and classical computation, and returns the processing results.
 The same or other authorized users can then invoke these quantum programs by simply passing in the required input parameters.

 ---